Parmar24c/flutter_easy_routing/README.md

 ```

 <p align="center">
-  🌟 Love this project?
+  🌟 Love this package?
 Give it a ⭐ on GitHub & show some 💖 — your support means everything!
   <br>
   ~ 👤 Nayan Parmar
 </p>